Why You Can’t Recycle Pill Bottles Yourself

 You will not have to worry about drug residue remaining in your bottles.
 These programs include a thorough heating and washing process to remove any traces of your pills.

 However, you should keep in mind that pill bottles include sensitive protected health information (PHI).
-PHI can be misused and lead to identity theft.
+Thieves can misuse PHI, which leads to identity theft.
 Always remove your prescription labels before taking your bottles to a recycling center.

 Pill bottle recycling programs are the only surefire way to keep your pill bottles out of landfills.
 Whether you are a doctor’s office or an individual looking to get rid of old pill bottles and protect the environment, pill bottle recycling is the solution for you.